8ta4/quest/README.md

 Press `⌘ + k` for the previous unseen question.
 This is inspired by the Vim command for moving the cursor up.

+> How do I select the question whose segment is the topmost within the main window's viewport?

+Hit the `s` key.
+I like to think of "s" for "select."

+> How do I select the question whose segment is the lowermost within the main window's viewport?

+Press `Shift + s`.
+Again, "s" for "select."

 > How do you scroll to the beginning of the current segment?

 Hit `zt`.
 This Vim-inspired command will move your view to the start of the segment you're currently in.